Ely2112/Arknights-Auto-Clicker/readme.md

 ```

 ## Image class
 Total of 4,795 images for trainig
 Training Dataset: 80%
 Validation Dataset: 20%
-Testing Dataset: 0%, as testing the program will also test the model performance on new data
+Testing Dataset: 0%, as the program will also test the model performance on new data

 ### battle
 <img src="data\photos for readme\image_11_27_13.png" width="360">